Cubillosxy/MYO-PYTHON-BEBOP/README.md

 The code evolved into next files:

-* main.py      this is the main file who import other control files, this file contains the GUI,
+* _main.py_     this is the main file who import other control files, this file contains the GUI,
-* Drone_Int.py  here you can find some functions for fly drone.
+* _Drone_Int.py_  here you can find some functions for fly drone.
-* myo_Input.py  this file contains the main functions for send and receiver data for myo, also contain functions for data procesing
+* _myo_Input.py_  this file contains the main functions for send and receiver data for myo, also contain functions for data procesing

 Known bugs:
 * Wifi drone only support one connection, for avoid problems only connect your PC to Wifi drone

-<h4>Thanks to: </h4>
+<h3>Thanks to: </h3>
 * NiklasRosenstein  for myo-python library: [myo-python](https://github.com/NiklasRosenstein/myo-python)
 * Group of robotika.cz for katarina		  : [katarina](https://github.com/robotika/katarina)
 * Aldo Contreras González for contribution: aldocontrego@gmail.com